mrYakamoto/orange-jasmine/README.md

 Write OO JS code for the model in `javascripts/tree.js` to make this test pass.
 Then uncomment the next test (change the `xit` to `it`) and keep going until all the specs are passing.

-##### Release 1: TDDing the View with Jasmine

-Much like for our tree model, we've written a Jasmine test for you to test the view.
-Write the code for the view to make this test pass.

-Our code for the view tests resides in `test/spec/view.spec.js`.

-Write OO JS code for the view in `javascripts/view.js` to make this test pass.

-We'll come back to this test suite later to add additional tests for new functionality!

 ##### Release 2: Expanding the View

 Now let's add some interaction with the DOM.
 Write your DOM interaction code in your view object,